-CHANGE OF MAJOR OR DEGREE
+CHANGE OF MAJOR, DEGREE OR CLASSIFICATION

-A student who wishes to change his/her major or degree objective must obtain the required forms at the Registrar's Office.
-The change is not official until the form has been completed and filed with the Registrar's Office.
-The Architecture and Engineering programs have specific requirements for admission.
+A student who wishes to change his/her major, degree objective or classification must obtain the required forms at the Office of Admissions and Registrar.
+The change is not official until the form has been completed and filed with the Office of Admissions and Registrar and the student is admitted to the new degree program, certification program, or classification.
+The Architecture and Engineering programs, as well as the College of Business, have specific requirements for admission.
 Students seeking to enter these programs should consult their program directors.